zacharycohn/acqstack-journeymap/_pages/internal-clients/drafting.md

 - [Market Research]({{ site.baseurl }}/shared-data/market-research)
 - [Evaluation Criteria]({{ site.baseurl }}/shared-data/eval-criteria)

-Th3se are the documents that must be created, but can be created after we have an assigned CO from NCR:
+These are the documents that must be created, but can be created after we have an assigned CO from NCR:

 - [Quality Assurance Surveillance Plan (QASP)]({{ site.baseurl }}/shared-data/qasp)
 - [Acquisition Plan]({{ site.baseurl }}/shared-data/acquisition-plan)